-- 1- Removal of 5' extrasequence

-- 2- Addition of:

-- CCA at 3' end

-- Anticodon loop

-- 3- Methylation of some bases
+- 1- Removal of 5' leader sequence and intron excision - 2- Addition of CCA at 3' end anticodon loop - 3- Modification of some bases (methylation)

 rRNA is used to construct ribosomes

 - Eukaryotic ribosomal RNA is transcribed in the nucleolus by RNA polymerase I as a single piece of 45S RNA, which is subsequently cleaved to yield 28S rRNA, 18S rRNA, and 5.8S rRNA. - RNA polymerase III transcribes the 5S rRNA unit from a separate gene.
 The ribosomal subunits assemble in the nucleolus as the rRNA pieces combine with ribosomal proteins. - Eukaryotic ribosomal subunits are 60S and 40S.
 They join during protein synthesis to form the whole 80S ribosome.